xiv3r/DEVIL-TWIN_esp8266/README.md

 * Evil-Twin AP to capture passwords with password verification against the og access point
 * It can do both attacks at the same time, no toggling of the deauther is required.

-## DISCLAIMER
-The source code given in this public repo is for educational use only and should only be used against your own networks and devices!<br>
-Please check the legal regulations in your country before using it.

 ## Install using Arduino IDE
 1. Install Arduino IDE